 The multi-part identifier “addr.country” could not be bound.

 Learn more tips like this!
-Check our new Online Course!
+Enroll to our Online Course!

 Check our online course titled “Essential SQL Server Development Tips for SQL Developers” (special limited-time discount included in link).